-Placental Abruptions Claims
+Placental Abruption Claims

-Our team of expert clinical negligence solicitors is here to help you make a claim for the compensation you deserve.
-Compensation can help with care for your injured child or provide you with professional support if you have lost your baby.
-We’re known for handling sensitive cases with the utmost care.
+Our team of expert clinical negligence solicitors is here to assist you in making a claim for the compensation you deserve.
+This financial award can help you care for your injured child, or provide you with professional support if you have lost your baby.

-Our highly regarded clinical negligence team is led by Helen Dolan, Lesley Herbertson and Gill Edwards, who all feature in the prestigious Legal 500 and Chambers 2017 guides.
+Our highly regarded clinical negligence team is led by Helen Dolan, Lesley Herbertson, Gill Edwards and Helen Budge, who all feature in the prestigious Legal 500 and Chambers guides.
 One of our guiding principles is to personalise our service for every single person we work with and put our clients first.
+We are known for handling sensitive cases with the utmost care.

 We have a proven track record of recovering substantial awards for placental abruption claims: